SeldonIO/alibi/doc/source/overview/high_level.md

 - The type of data the model handles (images, text, ...)
 - The task the model performs (regression, classification, ...)
-- The type of model used (linear regression, neural network, ...)
+- The type of model used (random forest, neural network, ...)

-__TODO:__
-- explain type of model...
+Here type of model refers could be a number of different things including neural networks or random forests.
+Some explainer methods apply only to specific types of model such as TreeSHAP which can only be used with tree based models.

-In particular some explainer methods apply to any type of model.
+Other explainer methods apply to any type of model.
 They can do so because the underlying method doesn't make use of the model internals.
 Instead, only depending on the model outputs given particular inputs.
 Methods that apply in this general setting are known as **black box** methods.
 Methods that do require model internals, perhaps in order to compute prediction gradients dependent on inputs, are known as white box models.
-This is a much stronger constrain that black box methods.
+This is a much stronger constraint that black box methods.

 :::{admonition} **Note 1: Black Box Definition**
 The use of Black Box here varies subtly from the conventional use within machine learning.
 Typically, we say a model is